 Green Bean Pasta is not something very common, but I am sure if I say Tuna Spaghetti then many more people would nod in approval, and this great (filling, light and quick!) recipe is a great way of updating a staple recipe without complicating it at all.

-For this easy dinner idea, all you need are six, mostly pantry ingredients: canned tuna, spaghetti (or any pasta shape of choice), green beans, garlic, olive oil, and red pepper flakes.
+For this easy dinner idea, all you need are six, mostly pantry ingredients: canned tuna, spaghetti (or any pasta shape of choice), green beans, garlic, olive oil, and red pepper flakes, and would pair very well with a starter of dairy-free clam chowder.

 Green Bean Pasta Ingredients